kristopherjohnson/KJYield/README.md

 }
 ```

-Note: A limitation of `lazySequence` is that one must enumerate the _entire_ sequence: that is, once the generator's `next()` method is called it must be called until it returns `nil`.
+Note: A limitation of `lazySequence` is that you must enumerate the _entire_ sequence: that is, once the generator's `next()` method is called it must be called until it returns `nil`.
 If a lazy sequence is left partially unenumerated, memory and GCD objects will be leaked.
 This implies that infinite sequences are not supported.
 A workaround for this limitation is to provide a "done" flag or other mechanism that allows the client code to signal to the closure that it should stop calling `yield()` and return.

 See the unit tests in [KJYieldTests.swift](https://github.com/kristopherjohnson/KJYield/blob/master/KJYieldTests/KJYieldTests.swift) for more examples.